Radiotherapy Market

 Asia Pacific

-Asia Pacific is the fastest-growing region, contributing about 20% of the global radiotherapy market.
+Asia Pacific is the fastest-growing region, contributing about 20% of the radiotherapy market.
 Rapid improvements in healthcare infrastructure, rising cancer burden, and growing investments in public and private radiotherapy centers are accelerating growth.
 Leading countries include China, India, Japan, South Korea, and Australia.

 Middle East and Africa